 The following are best-practice tips for organizing your digital asset files.

 - Organize your files based on the metadata that you add to them instead of on the folders in which they reside.
-You can accomplish this by adding metadata profiles to your processing profiles.
+You can accomplish this by adding metadata profiles.

 See Metadata Profiles.